 Swing — created with love 1996 by Marcus John Horning Jr. at 13304 Carnation Ave NW, Hartville, OH 44632 — hung under the mulberry tree.

-1996 was the year that I built a large playset and sandbox near the tree.
-It was positioned so that the platform could be used to launch the children on the swing.
+1996 was the year that I built a large playset and sandbox near the tree, although the swing itself had been up for many years previous to that.
+The playset added some new excitement, though, as I positioned it so that the platform could be used to launch the children on the swing from a new height.

 Sarah also wrote: